Boulder Valley School District

 5. …demonstrate a range of different perspectives on controversial issues so that learners may develop, under instructional guidance, the practice of critical analysis.

-7. …will have appropriate ancillary print and non-print materials as needed to support instruction.
+9. …will have appropriate ancillary print, non-print, and digital materials as needed to support instruction.

 These Instructional Materials Categories are Formally Approved by the Board of Education